DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 For example, in your first placement you might teach key stage 4, and in your second placement you might teach key stage 3 in a school for pupils with [special educational needs and disabilities (SEND)](/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs).

-You'll need experience of teaching in 2 schools to be awarded [qualified teacher status](/train-to-be-a-teacher/what-is-qts).
+You'll need experience of teaching in 2 schools to be awarded [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).

 ## Where will my placements take place?